 About First FM

-First FM is run by OX4 FM Community Interest Company, an Oxford based not-for-profit company dedicated to providing radio and media services to the local community in Oxford.
+First FM is run by OX4 FM CIC, an Oxford based company dedicated to providing radio and media services in Oxford.

-Programming consists of a wide variety of music from today and yesterday, along with news and local information such as the What's On in Oxford guide.
+On-air programmes contain of a wide variety of music from both today and yesterday, along with news and local information such as our What's On in Oxford guide.
 We broadcast 24 hours a day, 7 days a week from our studios in the city, providing a truly local service.

-Our evening schedule includes an eclectic mix of shows, presented by local volunteers and trainees.
-These cater to a wide variety of tastes providing an alternative choice of radio listening.
-First FM is also one of the small number of FM stations in the country to provide an outlet for specialist music of all types, such as reggae and country music.
+Our evening schedule includes an eclectic mix of shows, primarily presented by local volunteers and trainees.
+These cater to a wide variety of tastes and provide an alternative choice of radio listening.
+First FM is also one of the small number of FM stations to provide an outlet for specialist music of all types, such as reggae and country music.

 Some of our Presenters:

 As well as providing an outlet for local and specialist programming, music and presenter training in Oxford, some members of the station are working to enable the spread of information and education via technology and broadcasting in the developing world and provide low cost solutions to common issues faced by other broadcasters.
 Some of these solutions can be found at www.radiotools.uk.